joedolson/universal/readme.txt

 = You created this theme as a demo theme; can I use it for my site as it is? =

 Absolutely.
-This is a full-fledged, highly extensible theme, and you should be able to create a great web site using it.
+This is a full-fledged, extensible theme, and you should be able to create a great web site using it.
 It's not just a demo!

 = Where can I find some useful accessibility resources? =